usethesource/rascal-language-servers/rascal-vscode-extension/README.md

 ## Features

-* IDE features for the Rascal metaprogramming language (parsing, syntax highlighting, type-checking, REPL terminal)
+* R-LSP: IDE features for the Rascal metaprogramming language (parsing, syntax highlighting, type-checking, REPL terminal)
-* A language paramatrized LSP server for languages expressed in Rascal.
+* P-LSP: "language parameterized" LSP server for languages expressed in Rascal.
 From a syntax definition you can start running your own LSP in vscode in a few steps.

-The Rascal LSP is called R-LSP and the language parametric/generated LSP is called in the P-LSP in the following.
+* Rascal terminal: highly integrated terminal REPL that allows you tox:
+   * script and experiment with ad-hoc code analyses and visualizations
+   * register new DSLs with VScode using the P-LSP
+   * experiment and test new DSL features

+The Rascal VScode extension currently is bundled with the following libraries:
+   * Rascal standard library
+   * Rascal-LSP LanguageServer library
+   * Java analysis library based on Eclipse JDT

 ## Requirements